 - Generate $14.3 million in state and local taxes during construction

 - Generate over $54 million in state and local taxes during operation

-- Provide government with 25% of net revenue during every year of operation
+- Provide local and state government with 25% of net revenue during every year of operation

 Sign up for project updates